nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ---
 <br>
 <p align="center"><img src="images/Architecture.png" width="600"></p>
-<h5 align="center">Figure 1 : Architecture Diagram</h5>
+<h5 align="center">Figure 1: Architecture Diagram</h5>
 <br><br>

-Figure 1 above explains the high-level design of ezDo.
+Figure 1 explains the high-level design of ezDo.

 > * The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 >
-> * To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.
+> * To update a diagram, modify the diagram in the `.pptx` file, select the objects of the diagram, and choose `Save as picture`.

 <br>

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/ezdo/MainApp.java):

-* At ezDo launch, it is responsible for initializing the components in the correct sequence, and connecting them up with each other.
+* At ezDo launch, it is responsible for initializing the components in the correct sequence and connecting them up with each other.

 * At shut down, it is responsible for shutting down the components and invoking cleanup methods where necessary.